 Other common ways to enjoy tofu on a high-calorie vegan diet include scrambled tofu, orange “chicken”, tofu nuggets or simply blended into smoothies.

 Let’s move on to some healthy complex carbs!
-One of the best vegan weight gain foods are oats.
+One of the best vegan foods for weight gain is oats.
 Not only are they naturally gluten-free and high in fiber, one cup offers 300 calories and keeps you nicely satiated.

 Cook your oatmeal using soy milk or even coconut milk for some extra calories, add maple syrup or brown sugar, and top it with peanut or almond butter!
 Chopped nuts and dried fruit also make for great high-calorie toppings on your morning oats.